-The historical Korakuen Hall will play host to two title fights on Sunday afternoon in Tokyo, Japan.
-Professional Shooto returns July 26, 2015 and will feature some of the promotion’s past and future stars.
+The historical Korakuen Hall will play host to two title fights on Sunday afternoon in Tokyo when Professional Shooto returns on July, featuring some of the promotion’s past and future stars.

 Shooto World Flyweight Championship: Yoshitaka Naito vs Ryuto Sawada